VROOM-Project/vroom-scripts/README.md

+# Scripts

-A bunch of scripts to develop, benchmark, debug or help in using VROOM.
+The `src` folder contains a bunch of scripts to develop, benchmark, debug or help in using `VROOM`.

 - **overpass_to_json** generates a problem from all OSM nodes with a specific `key=value` tag in a chosen bounding box or city.